Visit the Campbell Scientific Forum to submit your question to users around the world.

 To resolve this, close LoggerNet.
 Go to C:\\Campbellsci\\LoggerNet\\sys\\inifiles and delete the Toolbar.ini file.
 When LoggerNet is reopened, the Toolbar should display the default buttons.

 When trying to start LoggerNet, what might cause the "Unable to start program because the Campbell Scientific communications server is already running" message?

 A program on the computer is already using TCP/IP port 6789, or the security software (virus protection or firewall software) is blocking the use of that port.
-The Campbell Scientific communication server listens for, and communicates with, server clients (e.g., RTMC Run-Time, LoggerNet Status Screen, LoggerNet Connect Screen) on TCP/IP port 6789 by default.
+The Campbell Scientific communications server listens for, and communicates with, server clients (for example, RTMC Run-Time, the LoggerNet Status screen, the LoggerNet Connect screen) on TCP/IP port 6789 by default.

 What is the default TCP/IP port that LoggerNet uses to communicate with PakBus dataloggers?

 The default TCP/IP port is 6785.

 How can data that has been transmitted from a datalogger to LoggerNet then be transmitted to a webhost that displays the data graphically?

 The CSI Web Server enables the viewing of RTMC projects using a web browser.
 CSI Web Server allows configuring the web server, checking the status of the web server, and easily browsing to sites running on the web server.
 An RTMC project can be published to either a PC website or to an HTTP-enabled datalogger.
 The CSI Web Server is included with RTMC Pro.
 It also can be purchased separately for use with the standard RTMC Development application that is bundled with LoggerNet, LoggerNet Admin, LoggerNetData, and RTDAQ.

 Is it possible to save the datalogger binary data as a file and download it to LoggerNet before it is stored in a CSV file?